Information for advisers only.

-From 1 July 2020, a variation of a re-contribution strategy could be used by Theo to withdraw up to $400,000 from his accumulated super benefits and then re-contribute this amount into Kerri’s super account as a $100,000 non-concessional contribution in the 2020-21 financial year.
-If the proposal to increase the bring-forward age to 67 is legislated, Kerri could then make an additional $300,000 bring-forward contribution in the 2021-22 financial year.
+In 2021-22 a variation of the re-contribution strategy could be used by Theo to withdraw up to $440,000 from his accumulated super benefits and then re-contribute this amount into Kerri’s super account firstly as a $110,000 non-concessional contribution in the 2021-22 financial year, and then as an additional $330,000 bring-forward contribution in the 2022-23 financial year.

-As an alternate approach, where one member of a couple survives the other, death benefit lump sums are tax-free when paid to a spouse13 and death benefit incomes streams are concessionally taxed, or also tax free, when one member of the couple is, or was, age 60 or over14 at the time of passing (or once the surviving spouse reaches age 60).
-There are a number of planning opportunities which can be implemented in such circumstances to continue to reduce the taxable component where adult non-tax dependants may end up being the ultimate beneficiaries.
+As an alternate approach, where one member of a couple survives the other, death benefit lump sums are tax-free when paid to a spouse and death benefit incomes streams are concessionally taxed, or also tax free, when one member of the couple is, or was, age 60 or over at the time of passing (or once the surviving spouse reaches age 60).
+There are a number of planning opportunities which can be implemented in such circumstances to continue to reduce the taxable component where adult non-tax dependants may end up being the ultimate beneficiary of these super monies.

 It is important to note any re-contribution strategy will use an individual’s existing contribution cap space without directly increasing the amount they have in super.
 Where a client may have, or expect to have, additional amounts they wish to contribute in the immediate term, care should be taken to determine the merits of a re-contribution strategy.